masterteam-ntua/master-team-website/_pages/admissions.md

         </p>
         <h2 class="my-3"><a id= "Application_Process_Section">Application Process</a></h2>
         <p>
-            Interested candidates are invited to submit their application online <strong>between 4 May and 26 May 2026</strong>.
+            Interested candidates are invited to submit their application online <strong>between 4 May and 2 June 2026</strong>.
 Prospective graduate students must register as users at
             <a href ="https://gradapply.ece.ntua.gr/register" target="_blank"><strong>gradapply.ece.ntua.gr/register</strong></a>
             and then submit their application by the deadline at